HackYourFuture-CPH/program/courses/foundation/databases/week1/session-plan.md

 -- Sort tasks by status and then by title
 SELECT * FROM task ORDER BY status_id, title;
 ```

+#### Excercise 2

+Now that your database is set up, you're ready to practice SQL queries.
+Below are some exercises to help you get started.

+1. List the names and phones of all of the users.
+2. List all of the users, ordering them by name alphabethically.
+3. Find the name of the user of id 10.
+4. Find 3 oldest (by create date) tasks.

+> [!NOTE] Interested in more options?
+> Refer back to [intro to sql cheatsheet](../pre-read/intro-sql.md) and practice some more complex queries!

 ### INSERT - Adding Data